 Missy hurries to answer before Granny even has a chance to think about something plausible to say.

 ‘Tomorrow!
-Err… next week?
+Err… Next week?
 I mean next year!
 Maybe a little later.
-It takes time diving around to find it, you know… And we’ll probably-’
+It won’t be easy finding a mermaid.
+I think they are a menaced species, by the way.
+Then it will probably take some time diving around to find it, you know… And we’ll probably-’

-‘Are you sure you will know when to stop?’
+Granny touches her ice cold forehead, thinking hard.
+‘Your Highness, are you sure you will know when to stop?’ she finally asks.

 ‘Why, Grey witch?
 Are you sssssscared to die?
 Ssssssss…’